Rakka: Actor Model for Racket

 (dist-link! pid) void?

-pid : pid?
+pid : (or/c process? dist-pid?)

-Creates a distributed link to a remote process.
+Creates a distributed link.

 procedure